emerinohdz/arch64-efi32/README.md

 # Dependencies

-* NPM is needed to download the [bash-task-runner](https://github.com/stylemistake/bash-task-runner).
+* NPM: Needed to download the [bash-task-runner](https://github.com/stylemistake/bash-task-runner).
-* A working GNU/Linux environment, with grub and bsdtar packages installed.
+* GRUB 2 (i386-efi): Creates the EFI 32 bootloader.
+* bsdtar: Used to unpack the ISO image.
+* cdrtools: Used to generate de ISO image.

 # Getting started